T91 assault rifle: Accessories

 The T91 has a MIL-STD-1913 picatinny rail on the top of the receiver, handguard, and the front-sight block.
 The standard-issue detachable handle can be removed to accommodate a variety of optical sights and scopes.
-It can also be equipped with the T85 40mm grenade launcher to serve in a squad-level fire support role.
+There is also an M-LOK rail that is issued to some troops in addition to the testing of new options.
+It can also be equipped with the T85 40 mm grenade launcher to serve in a squad-level fire support role.

 The Chung-Shan Institute of Science and Technology developed a T91 indoor shooting simulator for infantry marksmanship training.
 This equipment is capable of simulating various weather conditions, shooting distances, and wind states.
 For training purposes, a paintball conversion kit is also provided.

 Other attachments include red dot sights and holographic weapon sights.